On this page |

 Note

 The term “character container” refers to a generic container that contains a piece of rig logic and the elements referenced by the rig logic’s inputs.
-In practice, a character container could be a character, a prop, or an asset.
+In practice, a character container could be a character, prop, or asset.

 Character element container ¶